slatedocs/slate/source/includes/stackpath/_sites.md

 `siteId`<br/>*string* | The ID of the site that the WAF settings belongs to.
 `stackId`<br/>*string* | The ID of the stack that a site belongs to.
 `ddosSettings`<br/>*object* | The DDoS Setting containing the different threshold values.
-`ddosSettings.globalThreshold`<br/>*Integer* | The number of overall requests per ten seconds that can trigger DDoS protection
+`ddosSettings.globalThreshold`<br/>*Integer* | The number of overall requests per ten seconds that can trigger DDoS protection.
-`ddosSettings.burstThreshold`<br/>*Integer* | The number of requests per two seconds that can trigger DDoS protection `ddosSettings.subSecondBurstThreshold`<br/>*Integer* | The number of requests per 0.1 seconds that can trigger DDoS protection
+`ddosSettings.burstThreshold`<br/>*Integer* | The number of requests per two seconds that can trigger DDoS protection.
+`ddosSettings.subSecondBurstThreshold`<br/>*Integer* | The number of requests per 0.1 seconds that can trigger DDoS protection.
 `apiUrls`<br/>*array* | List of configured API urls.
 `monitoringEnabled`<br/>*boolean* | If the monitoring mode is enabled.
 `listPolicyGroups`<br/>*object* | An object containing the list of policy groups.